-- Yes: (1) The management information system (MIS) produces automatic monthly reports on the status of restructured, rescheduled, or refinanced loans and (2) senior management makes decisions based upon analysis of these reports. - Partially: The provider meets only partially the conditions for a score of 'yes.'
+- Yes: (1) The IT department produces automatic monthly reports on the status of restructured, rescheduled, or refinanced loans and (2) senior management makes decisions based upon analysis of these reports. - Partially: The provider meets only partially the conditions for a score of 'yes.'
 For exmaple, the provider monitors portfolio quality overall, but not by channel or by product.
-Or, the MIS cannot produce monthly automated reports on restructured, rescheduled, or refinanced loans but there is evidence that management discusses them informally.
-Or, the provider makes decisions to address issues related to restructured, rescheduled, or refinanced loans with significant delays. - No: The MIS cannot produce monthly automated reports on the status of restructured, rescheduled, and refinanced loans OR the MIS can produce such reports but there is no evidence that management reviews these data. - N/A: The provider does not offer loans OR the provider does not restructure, reschedule, or refinance loans.
+Or, the IT department cannot produce monthly automated reports on restructured, rescheduled, or refinanced loans but there is evidence that management discusses them informally.
+Or, the provider makes decisions to address issues related to restructured, rescheduled, or refinanced loans with significant delays. - No: The IT department cannot produce monthly automated reports on the status of restructured, rescheduled, and refinanced loans OR the IT department can produce such reports but there is no evidence that management reviews these data. - N/A: The provider does not offer loans OR the provider does not restructure, reschedule, or refinance loans.